hexueer/analysis/notebooks/gc-content-analysis.md

  "2003-04-21"
 ```

-You might have noticed though that our collection dates are in the form of strings, but it would actually be more useful if they were datetime objects.
+You might have noticed though that our collection dates are in the form of strings, but it would actually be more useful if they were date objects.
 From a quick glance at the data, it seems that the collection date strings come in 3 typical formats: yyyy-mm-dd, yyyy-mm, and yyyy.
 To keep things simple, we will turn every string into the yyyy-mm-dd format.
 The Dates package defaults to the earliest exact date when a field is missing, meaning that "2012" will become "2012-01-01".
 For the purposes of this project, we will allow this assumption.

 ```julia
 julia> using Dates